jmella22/jmella22/README.md

 <h1 align="center">Hi, I'm Jose 👋 <br/>
-A passionate Full Stack Developer from Chile to World</h1>
+A passionate Full Stack Developer from Chile to World 🌎</h1>

 ## 🙋‍♂️ About Me